doudchenko/banana/README.md

-# banana
-Banana navigation project from Udacity deep RL nanodegree.
+# Banana navigation project from Udacity deep RL nanodegree.
+In this project we train an agent to navigate a 2D space collecting yellow bananas and avoiding blue bananas.

+## Setup